Janine Butcher: 1999–2004

 In 2003, Janine gets a job working at Barry Evans' (Shaun Williamson) car lot after becoming friendly with Barry, following the death of his father and Pat's husband Roy Evans (Tony Caunter).
 She and her friend, Paul Trueman (Gary Beadle) plan to fleece Barry out of his money.
 She seduces Barry and moves in with him, but also sleeps with Paul.
 Eventually, Barry proposes to Janine, and she accepts, thinking that Barry has a life-threatening heart murmur.
 They marry on New Year's Eve 2003 in Scotland, but Janine is furious when Barry's illness turns out to be a false alarm.
 They take a stroll around the hills and cliffs on New Year's Day 2004, but Janine cracks and admits everything.
 Barry refuses to believe that she does not love him and tries to embrace her.
-Repulsed, Janine pushes him away and he falls down a cliff, fatally hitting his head on a rock; Janine watches him die.
+Repulsed, Janine pushes him away and he falls down a cliff, fatally hitting his head on a rock; Janine then watches him die.
 As his widow, Janine inherits Barry's estate and has him cremated in Scotland, denying his friends and family a chance to pay their respects.
 This makes Barry's ex-wife Natalie Evans (Lucy Speed) suspicious, and she becomes close to Paul, who feels guilty about his role in Barry's death.
 Spurred on by Natalie, Paul gives a statement to the police, implicating Janine in Barry's death.

 Janine is arrested, but released without charge, due to lack of evidence, and spitefully tells Natalie that she has managed to get away with murder; however, telling Pat proves to be her downfall.
 Pat is also friends with Laura, who has a feud with Janine, who in turn angers the locals by reporting Laura for benefit fraud and announces it in The Queen Victoria public house.
 In April 2004, Janine and Laura are seen fighting just before Laura dies after falling down the stairs.
 It is noted in the post mortem that Laura had recently been in a fight due to bruising, and Janine's skin is found under her nails.
-Although Janine was with Pat when Laura died, Pat refuses to give Janine an alibi, and brands her 'pure evil'.
+Although Janine was with Pat when Laura died, Pat refuses to give Janine an alibi, and brands her "pure evil".
 In desperation, Janine goes to Paul and offers to sleep with him in return for an alibi, but Paul refuses.
-She is arrested by the police, charged with Laura's murder and remanded in custody in May 2004.
+She is arrested by the police, charged with Laura's murder, and remanded in custody in May 2004.

 Janine stands trial off-screen in December 2005, and Frank tries to persuade Pat to tell the truth in court, giving Janine an alibi.
 Pat refuses, but a conversation with Laura's mother Edwina Dunn (Gay Hamilton) forces Pat to tell the court what really happened.
-Janine is released but leaves Frank outside the courtroom.
+Janine is released, but leaves Frank outside the courtroom.